Rebirth (manhwa): Plot

 Draistail leads Rett, Beryun, Remi, and the Order of St. Michael into a trap that he along with Grey and the Council of 6 had set up.
 Grey calls the Elder vampire to let them go, and he allows Deshwitat to strike him in the chest, severely wounding him.
 After that, Lilith arrives and destroys the vampire race along with the five of the Council of 6.
 Under Kalutika's influence, she moves to kill him but he is saved by the Elder Vampire, who teleports them to safety.
 Deshwitat is elevated to Vampire Lord, whose role in the world is to lead the vampires against the gods.
-The Elder dies, leaving Deshwitat apparently the last vampire in existence.
+The Elder dies, leaving Deshwitat charged with somehow reviving their race.

 While Deshwitat trains, Rett and the others go to meet Rang.
-She has gained power by drinking Millenear's blood, the blood of a "god seed."
+She has gained power by drinking Millenear's blood.
 She has little control over her new-found powers and Rett and his companions kill her.

 In Hong Kong, before reviving Millenear, Rett and the others question Master Tae about Millenear's origin.
 She explains to them that Millenear is indeed a "god seed" and when her human life ends, Millenear will become a god.
 They decide to keep this information from Millenear and revive her.
-The groups prepare for a battle in Tibet, which will decide the fate of the world before Deshwitat can come back.
+The groups prepare for a battle in Tibet, which will decide the fate of the world.